-The data analysis plan was pre-registered on the OSF on September 17th, 2019 (https://osf.io/rzdv5).
-However, the review process resulted in differences between the pre-registration and the actual analyses.
-The differences are described in Supplement 1.
+The data analysis plan was preregistered on the OSF on September 17, 2019 (https://osf.io/rzdv5).
+However, the review process resulted in differences between the preregistration and the actual analyses.
+The differences are described in the online supplemental material 1.

 We used linear mixed models (see below) in our analyses.
-All models included both within- and between-person effects as well as previous day's SWB (PA, NA, and LS respectively) to control for the possibility that previous day's SWB was affecting both the night's sleep and next day's SWB.
+All models included both within- and between-person effects as well as previous day's SWB (PA, NA, and LS, respectively) to control for the possibility that previous day's SWB was affecting both the night's sleep and next day's SWB.
 Thus, theoretically we investigated the change of SWB from one day to another.